Harris says leaders need to restore hope in Guatemala

-GUATEMALA CITY (AP) — Vice President Kamala Harris on Monday emphasized the need to restore hope for residents of Northern Triangle countries in order to address the increase in migration from the region as she faced the first major test of her diplomatic skills on a three day foreign trip meant to stem migration to the U.S. from those countries.
+GUATEMALA CITY (AP) — Vice President Kamala Harris on Monday emphasized the need to restore hope for residents of struggling Central American nations to help address the increase in migration from the region as she faced the first major test of her diplomatic skills on a three-day foreign trip.

-Her comments came at the start of her bilateral meeting with Guatemalan President Alejandro Giammattei Monday morning.
+Her comments came at the start of her meeting with Guatemalan President Alejandro Giammattei.
 She plans to address everything from vaccine sharing to corruption in the region.
 But in her opening remarks, she emphasized the need for both leaders to act to improve the situation on the ground for Guatemalans, whom she said don’t want to leave their homeland but are forced to by poor living conditions.

 “Hope does not exist by itself, it must be coupled with relationships and trust, it must be coupled with tangible outcomes in terms of what we do as leaders to convince people that there is a reason to be hopeful about their future and the future of their children,” she said.